OpenEvalProject/evals/manuscripts/elife-58138/v2/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/58138/elife-58138-fig8-v2.jpg)

 **Figure 8.:** Selected images (n ≥ 10) from the SBF-SEM image stacks acquired at regions A and B were segmented and quantified.
 (A) Percentage of myocardial cells occupied by nuclei, myofibrils and mitochondria in regions A and B of the control (CON) heart and TOF heart.
 (B) Percentage of the images occupied by extracellular space.
 (C, D) 3D views of the segmented extracellular space in (C) control (CON) heart, region A; and (D) TOF heart, region A. The semitransparent 3D views show increased extracellular space for the TOF A sample, as quantified in (B).
-Detailed of calculations presented in (A) and (B) are included as supplementary material (Figure 8—source data 1).Figure 8—source data 1.Figure 8A and B plots.
+Detailed of calculations presented in (A) and (B) are included as supplementary material (Figure 8—source data 1).

 Visualization of segmentations of the entire sub-ROIs from region A of the CON and TOF hearts revealed a slightly different orientation of myocardial cells between samples (Figure 9).
 Quantification of myofibril elliptical and transmural angle orientations (see Figure 10A) revealed that in the CON heart the myofibrils in the left ventricle were oriented at around 45° in the radial direction with respect to the circumferential directions (θ angle or transmural angle) with a standard deviation of approximately 32°.
 The myofibril elliptical angle, defined here as the angle between the circumferential and longitudinal directions (Φ angle) was around 70°, and exhibited a wide dispersion, with a standard deviation of 36° (Figure 10B).
 In contrast, the myofibrils in the TOF heart were oriented almost circumferentially in the transmural plane, with an average transmural θ angle of 7° (20° standard deviation); while the elliptical angle Φ was around 15° with a standard deviation of 15°.
 Thus in the TOF heart, at the sample location, myofibrils run closer to the circumferential direction than in the CON heart (see Figure 10C).
 It is important to notice that these quantifications and differences pertain only to the two hearts under consideration (and samples within the heart) and do not reflect population trends.
 A more detailed study including more animals is needed to infer population differences.